R-bB/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn

-I will have to learn React and how to incorporate Oauth 2.
+I will have to learn how to incorporate Oauth 2.